JAlcocerT/JAlcocerT/content/blog/selfhost-1225.md

 #https://flathub.org/apps/com.sudovanilla.penpot-desktop
 ```

+It can also be configured via docker: https://github.com/jmlcas/penpot

 Penpot is a versatile and customizable design tool that allows you to create beautiful and interactive designs for web and mobile applications.

 With its intuitive interface and extensive customization options, Penpot is a great choice for anyone who wants to create stunning visual designs and prototypes.